Trump urges lawsuit against opioid companies, tougher sentences for dealers

 Hundreds of states, counties and cities have sued drugmakers and distributors, saying that manufacturers have deceptively marketed opioids and distributors have failed to take action against indications the painkillers were diverted for improper uses.

 On Tuesday, Sessions announced that the federal government would seek reimbursement from major drug companies and distributors to recoup costs from the opioid epidemic.
-The Justice Department will file a “statement of interest” in consolidated litigation on opioids.
+The Justice Department will file a“statement of interest” in consolidated litigation on opioids.

 It was not immediately clear whether, in his remarks at the summit, Trump was referring to that Justice Department action or pressing for further steps.